Tag Archives: featured

 Years of German dressage with non-gaited horses and my ambitious competition goals collided the day I was introduced to French dressage.
 I had experienced the sport of dressage and now had become acquainted with the art form of dressage.
 They are so different.
 Do you have to choose one over the other or can German dressage and French dressage co-exist?

 Years later I acquired a naturally smooth gaited horse.
-As I began training a horse that doesn’t trot using dressage, I began to wonder, “What is the purpose of dressage?
+I applied dressage with a horse that doesn’t trot and began to wonder, “What is the purpose of dressage?
 Is it to produce trot?
 Is it to win in competitions?
 Is it to create art?
 Really?

-Isn’t dressage meant to develop the rider’s skill to communicate with the horse through effective use and timing of rein, leg, seat and rein aids and bring about the horse’s full range of motion and quality gaits for long term soundness?
-Aren’t the qualities of dressage to produce relaxation, balance, rhythm, forward movement without rushing, connection, symmetry, and collection?
-Couldn’t dressage improve the quality of gaits whether the horse naturally trots, tolts, fox trots, or flat walks?
+Isn’t dressage meant to develop the rider’s skill, awareness, and feel in order to communicate with the horse through effective use and timing of rein, leg, seat and rein aids.
+Through this communication the rider leads the horse to produce relaxation, balance, impulsion (forward movement without rushing), rhythm, connection, symmetry, and collection?
+Over time and consistent communication, isn’t the purpose of dressage to develop the horse’s full range of motion and quality gaits for long term soundness?
+Shouldn’t dressage improve quality of gaits whether the horse naturally trots, tolts, fox trots, or flat walks?
 Let’s take a look.

 In its essence, dressage is a French term meaning “train” as it relates to the horse and rider.
 Over the centuries, dressage has developed into two distinct forms: German dressage in competition for talented trotting horses and French dressage as an art form that preserves centuries-old classical training philosophies.